Mohammad Amin Darvishi: Albadr Bandar Kong

 Darvishi started his career with Albadr Bandar Kong from youth levels.
 He was promoted to first team in summer 2012.
 He was part of Albadr Bandar Kong in promoting to 2013–14 Azadegan League.

-Gostaresh Foolad
+Gostaresh Foulad

-He joined Gostaresh Foolad in summer 2014.
-He made his debut for Gostaresh Foolad on August 19, 2014 against Paykan as a substitute for Mehdi Nazari.
+He joined Gostaresh Foulad in summer 2014.
+He made his debut for Gostaresh Foulad on 19 August 2014 against Paykan as a substitute for Mehdi Nazari.